tessgi/TessGiWebsite/content/pages/observing/faq.md

 **How will TESS GI targets be processed?**

 TESS data processing takes place at the Science Processing Operation Center (SPOC), designed and operated at NASA Ames Research Center.
 The SPOC developed the image processing and transit photometry software, leveraging the Kepler Mission's Science Operations Center (SOC) pipeline software.
 More information on the Kepler software can be found [here](http://kepler.nasa.gov/science/ForScientists/papersAndDocumentation/SOCpapers).
-Additional information on the science data processing can be found [here](operations.html#science-data-processing).
+Additional information on the science data processing pipeline can be found [here](data-handel.html).

+Note that both the 2-minute cadence and 20-second cadence data will be processed to produce target pixel files and light curves.
+FFI data will be processed and provided as calibrated images from which light curves can be obtained.

 ## Data analysis